 After we have arrived at the true market value of all real property in the municipality, property owners will be notified as to the value placed on their properties.
 They will also be given an opportunity to arrange a one-on-one meeting with a representative of the firm to discuss any questions that relate to their value or the methods used to arrive at these values.

-Appraisal Systems, Inc. www.asinj.com
+Appraisal Systems, Inc.

-the REVALUATION of YOUR MUNICIPALITY
+the REASSESSMENT of YOUR MUNICIPALITY